medhavi27/ASO-Web-App/documents/design-journey.md

 include header.php

-background image (About centered)
+background image (About centered wrapped in h1)

-Overview wrapped in h2

 p element giving an overview of ASO

-A Message From Our President (text wrapped in h2 element)
+A Message From Our President (wrapped in h2)

 p element displaying the message

-6 images (displayed as flex, spaced evenly)
+12 images (displayed as flex, spaced evenly)

+include footer.php
 ```

+### members.php
 ```
-Pseudocode for member.php...
+Pseudocode for members.php...

 include init.php

 include header.php

-background image (member centered)
+background image (Members centered wrapped in h1)

-Executive Board 2019 (wrapped in h2)
+search bar use to filter members

+Meet the Members (subtitle)

-Positions and names of each e-board member along with headshot, major/minor and bio
+Positions and names of each member along with headshot, major/minor and bio

-Members 2019 (wrapped in h2)

-names of each member along with headshot, major/minor and bio

-Footer at bottom containing fb and instagram logo that links to ASO's respective fb and ig
+include footer.php

 ```

+### view_img.php
 ```
 Pseudocode for view_img.php...